Nonparametric Bayes Modeling of Populations of Networks: Application to Human Brain Networks

-We consider an application to analyze brain connectivity structures in the data set KKI-42 \cite**{land_2011} available at \texttt{http://openconnecto.me/data/public/MR/}; see \citeasnoun**{cra_2013} for an overview of recent developments in brain scanning technologies and \citeasnoun**{ronc_2013} for details on the construction of brain networks from structural MRI and Diffusion Tensor Imaging (DTI) scans.
+We analyze brain connectivity structures in the data set KKI-42 \cite**{land_2011} available at \texttt{http://openconnecto.me/data/public/MR/archive/}; see \citeasnoun**{cra_2013} for an overview of recent developments in brain imaging technologies and \citeasnoun**{ronc_2013} for details on the construction of brain networks from structural MRI and Diffusion Tensor Imaging (DTI) scans.

-Data are collected for $21$ healthy subjects with no history of neurological disease under a scan-rescan imaging session, so that for each subject two brain network observations are available, for a total of $n=42$ networks $\boldsymbol{A}_, \ldots, \boldsymbol{A}_n$.
+Data are collected for $21$ healthy subjects with no history of neurological disease under a scan-rescan imaging session, so that for each subject two brain network observations are available, for a total of $n=42$.
 Brain regions are constructed according to the \citeasnoun**{des_2006} atlas, for a total of $V=68$ nodes equally divided in left and right hemisphere.
-Although recent developments in imaging technologies allow finer parcellations and our algorithms can scale easily to $V=200$ or so nodes, the Desikan atlas has been widely utilized in neuroscience studies and hence provides an appealing choice to validate the performance of our model with the respect to available findings.
+Although recent developments in imaging technologies allow finer parcellations and our algorithms can scale easily to about $V=200$ nodes, the Desikan atlas has been widely utilized in neuroscience studies and hence provides an appealing choice to validate the performance of our model with the respect to available findings.

-For each pair of regions and each brain scan, a non-negative strength of association is available measuring the total number of white matter tracts connecting the two regions in that brain scan, with most of the association measures being zero.
-In our analysis, we focused on the binary adjacency matrices indicating a positive strength of association between each pair of brain regions.
-Posterior computation is performed as in the simulation study, considering $5{,}000$ Gibbs iterations with a burn-in of $1{,}000$.
-We obtain similar mixing performance with effective sample sizes $\approx 1{,}100$ out of $4{,}000$ samples and no label switching issues.